 If you want to ensure that your wishes for your family and other beneficiaries are carried out after your death, you need a properly prepared will.

-If you do not have a will, provincial legislation sets out who will be responsible for looking after your estate and how it will be distributed in most cases, the provisions of the Act will not be the same as if you had signed your own Will.
+If you do not have a will, provincial legislation sets out who will be responsible for looking after your estate and how it will be distributed.
+In most cases the provisions of the legistation will not be the same as if you had signed your own Will.